gonglini/Spot-Mircro-Quadruped-Project-with-ROS/README.md

 <img src=https://user-images.githubusercontent.com/65767592/160275766-3961450b-984c-4919-9295-fa9ccbe66d64.jpg width="400" height="300"/>

 ## Overview
 This project is the source code for a Spot Micro quadruped, a 4 legged open source robot.
 This code implements motion control of a 3d printed spot micro robot, including sit, stand, angle and walk control.
 Supporting libraries provide additional capabilities, such as mapping through SLAM and a body mounted lidar.
-The software is implemented on a Raspberry Pi 3B running Ubuntu 18.04 with ROS Melodic installed.
+The software is implemented on a Jetson Nano running Ubuntu 18.04 with ROS Melodic installed.

 The software is composed of C++ and Python nodes in a ROS framework.